-If you were the devil and you wanted to keep Christians barren, sick and ineffective, there is one simple thing that you could do: you would hide or distort the revelation that we have been totally and eternally forgiven.
+If you were the devil and you wanted to keep Christians barren, sick and ineffective, there is one simple thing that you could do: you would hide or distort the good news that we have been totally and eternally forgiven.

 As we will see in this quick study, confessing-to-be-forgiven is one of the most diabolical lies that has ever been taught.
 It is also one of the most effective – just look at what it has done to us.
 Instead of discipling nations we’re cloistered in small groups trying to manage each other’s sin.
 Instead of exercising authority over sin and sickness, we’re enslaving ourselves with the yoke of law.
-Instead of drawing from the well of salvation with joy and telling others the good news, we’re weeping at the altar like a bad advertisement.
+Instead of telling others the good news, we’re weeping at the altar like a bad advertisement.

-I want to draw some very clear lines in the sand, so in this short series I will outline 12 reasons why believers never, ever, have to confess their sins to be forgiven.
-If it appears that I’m preaching the negative, it is only to highlight the many positive things that the Bible says about your forgiveness – things that we can be certain about.
+I want to draw some clear lines in the sand, so in this short series I will outline 12 reasons why believers never have to confess their sins to be forgiven.
+If it appears that I’m preaching the negative, it is only to highlight the many positive things that the Bible says about your forgiveness.
 I’m going to travel fast and light across a lot of ground.
 I will list scriptures but leave you to study them at your leisure.
-My hope is that you will come to a firm conviction about your forgiven-ness, that you will thank God for what He has done and live free.
-Then I hope you will go and tell others the good news of God’s grace.
+My hope is that you will come to a firm conviction about your forgiveness, that you will thank God for what he has done and live free.
+Then I hope you will tell others the good news of God’s grace.
 Everyone needs the gift of forgiveness.